 GLM Repeated Measures analyzes groups of related dependent variables that represent different measurements of the same attribute.
 This dialog box lets you define one or more within-subjects factors for use in GLM Repeated Measures.
-See Figure 3-1 on p.
-16. Note that the order in which you specify within-subjects factors is important.
+Note that the order in which you specify within-subjects factors is important.
 Each factor constitutes a level within the previous factor.